apify/apify-docs/sources/platform/integrations/ai/openai_assistants.md

 ```

 Next, we define a function description with two parameters, search query (`query`) and number of results we need to retrieve (`maxResults`).
-The RAG-Web-Browser can be called with more parameters, check the [Actor input schema](https://apify.com/apify/rag-web-browser/input-schema) for details.
+RAG Web Browser can be called with more parameters, check the [Actor input schema](https://apify.com/apify/rag-web-browser/input-schema) for details.

 ```python
 rag_web_browser_function = {